 Arriving in the former Inca capital of Southern Peru, we are met by our guide or a KE representative who will arrange the transfer to the group's hotel.
 After checking in we are free to explore this utterly charming city.
 The group hotel is a short walk away from the main square - the Plaza de Armas, where there are numerous cafes, restaurants and craft shops as well as the stunning architecture left behind by both the Inca and Spanish colonial empires that made Cusco their capital city.
 As we are now at an altitude of 3200 metres, we will want to take it easy in order to acclimatise to the rarefied air.
-Early evening, we will meet with our guide for a trip briefing and head out to one of the excellent local restaurants.
+In the evening, we can relax in one of the excellent restaurants that overlook the square.